veox/cancelot/README.rst

 Awkward.

-The code has been used for a few weeks until its first release with CPython 3.5.
+The code has been used with CPython 3.5 for a few weeks until its first release.
 There are no tests.

 Sections that are sub-optimal are marked with ``TODO``.
 Sections that are down-right horrible are marked with ``FIXME``.